 Two days after forming the devices unit, members of the MGBCCI distributed bins across the MGB hospitals to collect masks that could later be sterilized once the reuse solutions had been implemented.

 "We acquired disinfecting units for the hospitals that can sterilize face masks through multiple cycles of ultraviolet (UV) disinfection.
-The devices working groups are also validating and scaling up several new face shields.
+The devices working groups are also validate and scaled up several new face shields.
 These are major wins that have kept us above water while the supply chain side catches up," says Dr. Walt.

 As these solutions roll out, the devices unit is also focused on longer-term issues to anticipate needs that might arrive in the next phase of the COVID-19 crisis.